jeff-dillon/code_you_data_analysis_path/python/intro_to_python.md

 If you are brand new to programming, these principles won't make a lot of sense yet.
 At a high level, you can focus on the idea of writing simple, easily understood code.
-Think of writing code as writing for other people to read the code as much as writing for the computer to run the code.
+Think of writing code as writing for other people to read as much as writing for the computer to run the code.

 ### Summary